uutils/coreutils/README.md

 ### Rust Version ###

 uutils follows Rust's release channels and is tested against stable, beta and nightly.
-The current oldest supported version of the Rust compiler is `1.22.0`, but `1.20.0` is known to work as well (test failures when compiling with `1.20.0` are due to the tests themselves being broken by a change in the compiler).
+The current oldest supported version of the Rust compiler is `1.22.0`.

 On both Windows and Redox, only the nightly version is tested currently.